Bob Gaglardi School of Business and Economics

 Building on ACCT 3200: Intermediate Financial Accounting 1, students learn to prepare the current liabilities, long-term liabilities, and shareholders' equity sections of the statement of financial position and the cash flow statement.
 Topics include current liabilities and contingencies; long-term liabilities; advanced shareholders' equity; complex financial instruments and earnings per share; income taxes; pensions and other employee future benefits; leases; accounting changes and error analysis; statement of cash flows; and other measurement and disclosure issues.
 Instruction is based on International Financial Reporting Standards.

-Prerequisite: ACCT 3200 (minimum C-) or equivalent
+Prerequisite: ACCT 3200 (min grade C-) or equivalent

-Note: Students cannot receive credit for more than one of ACCT 3210, ACCT 3211, BBUS 3210 or BBUS 3211
+Note: Students will only receive credit for one of ACCT 3210, ACCT 3211, BBUS 3210 or BBUS 3211

 For more information, search for this course here.